 Additional signs to watch for include:

 - Bluish Skin or Lips (Cyanosis): Indicates low oxygen levels and requires immediate medical attention.
 Take your baby to the emergency room if their skin color changes to blue or gray.
-Parents can also take their baby to a care facility if urgent evaluation is needed.
+This is different than acrocyanosis, in which a baby’s feet or hands might temporarily turn purple or blue due to cold temperatures.

 - Lethargy, Poor Feeding, or Irritability: Changes in behavior or feeding may signal the baby is unwell or not getting enough oxygen.